ChiZhangCZ/Nginx-Ingress-MutualTLS/README.md

 kubectl get svc --namespace=ingress-nginx
 ```

-Note: If you are running kubernetes on AWS, you will see a load balancer DNS instead of an IP, to get the IP you need run:
+Note: If you are running kubernetes on AWS, you will see a load balancer DNS instead of an IP, to get the IP you need to run:
 ```
 nslookup <Load Balancer DNS>